nimh-sfim/rtPupilPhase/rtPupilPhase/README.md

 ## Real-time Parameters

 Recommended parameters for the real-time processing of pupillometry data can be found in lines 165-198.
-If you would like to change these parameters, we suggest using the [MATLAB simulation procedure]() provided in this repository to test the impact of these changes prior to online data collection.
+If you would like to change these parameters, we suggest using the [MATLAB simulation procedures](https://github.com/nimh-sfim/rtPupilPhase/tree/main/simulations) provided in this repository to test the impact of these changes prior to online data collection.

 ## Task Parameters